superduper-io/superduper/docs/content/production/superduper_protocol.md

-# YAML/ JSON formalism
+# SuperDuper Protocol

-`superduperdb` includes a mapping back and forth from Python to YAML/ JSON formats.
+`superduperdb` includes a protocol allowed developers to switch back and forth from Python and YAML/ JSON formats.
-The mapping is fairly self-explanatory after reading the example below.
+The mapping is fairly self-explanatory after reading the examples below.

+## Writing in superduper-protocol directly

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 <Tabs>
     <TabItem value="YAML" label="YAML" default>